Crackdown (video game series): Disappointing sequels

 While the first game was highly praised for its innovation, Crackdown 2 and Crackdown 3 were considered to be one of the most disappointing sequels in video game history.
 James Stephanie Sterling, during their time at Destructoid, reviewed the second game and called it "the most pointless, unnecessary, and insulting "sequels" ever created."
-John Almond from Gonevis ranked Crackdown 2 at #5 in his list of most disappointing video game sequels, stating, "[It] was panned by critics and consumers because of missing gameplay features from the first game like transforming cars, strategy-building in taking out targets, unique weapons like invisibility, and simply being able to aim a sniper rifle through a scope.
+John Almond from Geek Zite ranked Crackdown 2 at #5 in his list of most disappointing video game sequels, stating, "[It] was panned by critics and consumers because of missing gameplay features from the first game like transforming cars, strategy-building in taking out targets, unique weapons like invisibility, and simply being able to aim a sniper rifle through a scope.
 Making it worse was the reusage of the first game's engine and setting, making Crackdown 2 feel more like an expansion pack than a sequel."

-The third game was also met with disappointment.
-Writer Super Philip added the third installment in his own "Most Disappointing Video Game Sequels" list, describing its release as a "miracle" and adding, "[It] was in the making for so long and the end result is so similar to past games.
+The third game was met with even larger disappointment.
+Super Philip of PC Gamer added the third installment in his own "Most Disappointing Video Game Sequels" list, describing its release as a "miracle" and adding, "[It] was in the making for so long and the end result is so similar to past games.
 What was deemed fresh and modern back when Crackdown originally released isn't so much in the present, over a decade later."
 Christopher Byrd of The Washington Post called it a "remnant from another console-era, a time in which open-world games were still a novelty".
 He further stated, "Arranged about the neon city of New Providence, where the game is set, are communication towers to scale, many enemy operations to assault, an unmemorable pack of bosses to kill and some side activities to participate in.
 None of these activities are particularly different than those found in any number of games."